spacecloud-io/space-docs/content/storage/database/add-new-database.md

 Use the hostname obtained earlier in the connection string above.

 Then, give your database an alias name.
-The alias name that you provide here, should be used in your GraphQL queries to identify your database (sinnce Space Cloud can work with multiple databases).
-By default alias name will be `mongo`, `postgres`, `mysql` and `sqlserver` for MongoDB, Postgres, MySQL and SQL Server respectively.
+The alias name that you provide here should be used in your GraphQL queries to identify your database (since Space Cloud can work with multiple databases).
+By default alias name is `mongo`, `postgres`, `mysql` and `sqlserver` for MongoDB, Postgres, MySQL and SQL Server respectively.

 For example, if you change the alias name to `mydb`, then your GraphQL queries should be updated to include `mydb` like this:
 {{< highlight graphql "hl_lines=2">}}